ralfpopescu/querkle/README.md

 `params` will be our input, like `{ name: 'George' }`, matching the @param in your query.

-`paramTypes` describes the types of the input fields, like `{ name: sqlTypes.varChar(50) }`.
-These should come from our model that we generated.
-You could access the model directly like `querkle.model.person.name.type`, or we can use a handy method on the querkle object called `getParamTypes` which will return the types:

-`const types = querkle.getParamTypes({ entity: 'person', params: ['name']})`

 ## batchSql

 This is one of the most powerful features of querkle.
 You can use it to batch any arbitrary sql.

 Using the [BATCH] symbol, we can add to our batch, and querkle will automatically map results back to whatever call added that particular value.
 This looks like:

 ```
 const queryString = '
   SELECT